 Re-regulation in a market environment poses fundamental problems

 CMUA’s call for the reintroduction of “cost-based” rates fundamentally ignores the practical and theoretical difficulties that arise in attempting to re-regulate assets – such as power plants– that earn market revenues and are traded at market prices.
 In a market environment, accounting valuations of expenditures or what was originally paid for an asset is irrelevant in determining its worth today.
 Instead, an asset’s market value is determined by expected future revenue streams only.
+The combined generation assets of PG&E, SDG&E and SCE in the California market were sold at well in excess of $3.6 billion, substantially above historical cost book values.
 Attempts to define “costs” of generating assets – specifically infrastructure and capital costs with different operating profiles, of different vintages and technologies and a variety of owners – on the basis of outdated historical valuations amount to confiscatorial policies that will end up being resolved in the federal courts.
 These issues are complicated further, if power station’s contractual positions in the market are considered, as will need to be the case.
 Marketers and loads have entered into binding forward agreements with generating units, and attempts by regulatory authority to force an industry-wide return to cost-of-service pricing will undermine the settled expectations of parties entering into commercial contracts.

 Re-regulation places FERC’s in an untenable position